 Prospective Students

 Want to know more about the Bailey Scholars Program?
-Check out our 2019-2020 annual report to learn more about Bailey!
+Check out our 2022-2023 annual report to learn more about Bailey, or visit our Flickr to see photos of us in action!

 What is the Bailey Scholars Program (BSP)?

-At its core, BSP is a learning community where each student, graduate and faculty fellow design their own learning journey and achieve whole person development.
+At its core, BSP is a learning community where each student, graduate, and faculty fellow design their own learning journey and achieve whole person development.
 In this program, community members work towards fulfilling personal, professional, and academic goals.
-There are two facets of the Bailey Scholars Program: the Minor in Leadership in Integrated Learning and the Bailey community.
+The program experience can be broken down into two main components: A minor in Leadership in Integrated Learning, and the Bailey Community itself.

 Earning the Minor in Leadership in Integrated Learning